chkhld/jsfx/README.md

 _(There may be more in the future)_

 ## Installation
-- The important stuff is in the [plugins](https://github.com/chkhld/jsfx/blob/master/plugins/) folder, so download what you want from there first, or just get the full release here.
+- The important stuff is in the [plugins](https://github.com/chkhld/jsfx/blob/master/plugins/) folder, so download what you want from there, or [get the full release here](https://github.com/chkhld/jsfx/releases/).
 - If you don't know what to do with these files, watch the [Reaper Blog tutorial](https://reaperblog.net/2015/06/quick-tip-how-to-install-js-plugins/) on how to install JS plugins.

 ## Support